Back

 It will also work in an Hybrid Exchange Setup as well!

 But the setup must be oAuth enabled!
-You will have issues if oAuth isn’t setup or working corretly.
+You will have issues if oAuth isn’t setup or working correctly.